alrokayan/hadoop-openstack-centos/README.rst

 	Installtion directory: /usr/lib/hadoop
 	Username: root
 	Password: <MASTER VM PASSWORD>
-(3)	Download Hadoop Jars: http://hadoop.apache.org/releases.html#Download and uncompress it, then place it in your home or C:\ directory, or anywhere you like.
+(3)	Download Hadoop Jars: http://hadoop.apache.org/releases.html#Download and uncompress it, then place it in your home or C:\\ directory, or anywhere you like.
 (4)	Open Eclipse then choose: File -> New -> Project -> *MapReduce Project*.
 (5)	Put any project name, then click ``Configure Hadoop install directory…``, then cleck ``Browse...`` and select your uncompressed Hadoop Jars folder, example: /Users/alrokayan/hadoop-0.22.0, then click Apply -> OK -> Finish.
 (6)	Drag the three .java files from ``Eclipse-Example`` folder (``WordCountDriver.java``, ``WordCountMap.java``, and ``WordCountReduce.java``) into the ``src`` folder (not the project it self) in Eclipse, then choose copy, then press OK.
-(7)	From OpenStack controller, execute (Make sure that the ``config\configrc`` file has the corrent values for your OpenStack):
+(7) Make sure that the ``config\configrc`` file has the corrent values for your OpenStack.
+(8)	From OpenStack controller, execute :

 ::

 	.
 01-centos-openstack/07-show-IPs.sh
 	.
 01-centos-openstack/08-ssh-into-vm.sh <IP ADDRESS FOR THE CLIENT>

-(8) After you login to the client VM, execute:
+(9) After you login to the client VM, execute:

 ::